Skip to main content

 • R299 Possible mitochondrial disorder.
 This involves mitochondrial DNA rearrangement testing.
 Rearrangements are an uncommon cause of mitochondrial conditions like MELAS.
 In most adults, rearrangements can only be detected in muscle DNA, so this test should be considered in affected individuals under the age of 20.

 • Pathogenic variants found in the nuclear genome can sometimes present in a similar pattern to variants that cause mitochondrial conditions.
-For this reason, consideration should be given to other available panels and their indications – such as R59 Early onset or syndromic epilepsy and R98 Likely inborn error of metabolism – and your choice of additional panel should be guided by the clinical picture.
+For this reason, consideration should be given to other available panels and their indications, such as R98 Likely inborn error of metabolism and R63 Possible mitochondrial disorder – nuclear genes.
+Your choice of additional panel should be guided by the clinical picture.

 • In some circumstances, testing muscle DNA may be necessary to identify variants that are not present in the blood.
 Specific genomic testing may be guided by histological muscle analysis.
 Useful tests that are undertaken on DNA extracted from muscle include the following.